CalyxOS/calyxos.org/pages/_posts/2023-01-05-january-security-update.md

 CalyxOS 4.5.0 - January 2023 Security update is now available for the Pixels 3 - 7, and the Fairphone 4

-Released to beta as of January 6, Friday.
+Released to stable as of Friday, January 6.

 ## Changelog
 * CalyxOS 4.5.0